-• HER2 positive early breast cancer following surgery, chemotherapy (neoadjuvant or adjuvant) and radiotherapy (if applicable).
+HER2 positive early breast cancer following surgery, chemotherapy (neoadjuvant or adjuvant) and radiotherapy (if applicable).

-• HER2 positive metastatic breast cancer:
+HER2 positive metastatic breast cancer:

-i. as monotherapy for patients who have received at least two chemotherapy regimens including, where appropriate, an anthracycline and a taxane.
-Hormone receptor positive patients must also have failed hormonal therapy, where appropriate.

-ii. in combination with paclitaxel for patients who have not received chemotherapy for their metastatic disease and for whom an anthracycline is not suitable.

-iii. in combination with docetaxel for patients who have not received chemotherapy for their metastatic disease.

-iv. in combination with an aromatase inhibitor for the treatment of postmenopausal patients with hormone-receptor positive HER2 positive tumours, not previously treated with trastuzumab.
+- i. as monotherapy for patients who have received at least two chemotherapy regimens including, where appropriate, an anthracycline and a taxane.
+Hormone receptor positive patients must also have failed hormonal therapy, where appropriate. ii. in combination with paclitaxel for patients who have not received chemotherapy - ii. in combination with paclitaxel for patients who have not received chemotherapy for their metastatic disease and for whom an anthracycline is not suitable. - iii. in combination with docetaxel for patients who have not received chemotherapy for their metastatic disease. - iv. in combination with an aromatase inhibitor for the treatment of postmenopausal patients with hormone-receptor positive HER2 positive tumours, not previously treated with trastuzumab